HIPAA Notice of Privacy Practices

 8. Breach Notification:

-• In the event of a breach that compromises the security of your PHI, we will notify you promptly and take appropriate steps to mitigate potential harm.
+• In the event of a breach of your unsecured PHI, we will notify you promptly and take appropriate steps to mitigate potential harm.

 9. Training and Accountability:

-• All members of our staff are trained on HIPAA regulations and are required to adhere to this policy.
+• All members of our staff are trained on HIPAA regulations and are required to adhere to this Notice.
 Any violations are addressed promptly and appropriately.

 • You have the right to revoke your consent or authorization for certain uses or disclosures of your PHI by submitting a written request.